Resources and Support Services

-Bates College designates the Special Assistant to the President, Heather Lindkvist, to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
+Bates College designates the Title IX Officer, Heather Lindkvist, to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
 The law prohibits all forms of sex discrimination, including sexual assault, rape, and sexual harassment, in federally funded education programs.

-As the Title IX Coordinator, the Special Assistant provides oversight for sexual misconduct cases and deals with anonymous complaints, third party complaints, and reports by persons who do not want the institution to do anything.
+The Title IX Officer provides oversight for sexual misconduct cases and deals with anonymous complaints, third party complaints, and reports by persons who do not want the institution to do anything.

 When an alleged sexual misconduct is reported, the Dean of Students and the college’s Title IX Coordinator meet with the complainant to review the different procedures for sexual misconduct cases, to identify forms of support available, and to detail immediate interventions and options available.

-The college’s Title IX Coordinator also handles complaints involving faculty or staff.
-If you or someone you know may be the victim of Sexual Misconduct by a member of the college’s faculty or staff, you may report such misconduct or file a complaint with the Special Assistant.
+The college’s Title IX Officer also handles complaints involving faculty or staff.
+If you or someone you know may be the victim of Sexual Misconduct by a member of the college’s faculty or staff, you may report such misconduct or file a complaint with the Title IX Officer.

-The online Anonymous Reporting Form sends an email notification to Security and to the Special Assistant regarding an alleged sexual assault.
+The online Anonymous Reporting Form sends an email notification to Security and to the Title IX Officer regarding an alleged sexual assault.